Shape Ship

 Introduction

-When Ryan Singer first published Shape Up in 2019, it codified the practices that made Basecamp successful under constraints.
-Since then, as the framework spread, many companies discovered they couldn't adopt it wholesale.
+When Ryan Singer published Shape Up in 2019, it codified the practices that made Basecamp successful.
+Since then, many organizations discovered they couldn't adopt it wholesale.
+This guide merges Shape Up with OKR thinking into a single integrated playbook.

 What is Shape Up?